 These issues will be covered at the point OpenAIRE becomes an ERIC via a formal access policy based on the Commission’s guidelines, its Charter for Access, published in consultation with the ESFRI, the e-infrastructure Reflection Group (e-IRG), and the European Research Area stakeholder organisations in March 2016 (more).
 We do not foresee this to be initiated before end of 2023.

 There is no direct or necessary relationship between membership of the Legal Entity and use of OpenAIRE services.
 OpenAIRE services (such as APIs) are currently free to use and access by members and non-members alike.
 As the services created under OpenAIRE Advance are released, others will also be able to use these related products at no cost during the life of OpenAIRE Advance (till end 2020), whether they are funders, researchers, or research-intensive institutions.

 However, where these services will be employed in the established workflows of other research infrastructures rather than research-intensive institutions, or taken up to be tested or furthered as part of funded project work, the additional effort required to adapt and maintain these services would be reflected in appropriate costs which can be factored into bids and recurring maintenance grants.

-We could also have a set of standard Terms of Service documents for different categories of services.
-This normally includes registered and non registered users (if we would like to differentiate between the two types).
-Also, we need to agree on licences used for the content we release under OpenAIRE.
+OpenAIRE will also have a set of standard Terms of Service documents for different categories of services.
+This normally includes registered and non registered users (if differentiation is required between the two types).
+An agreement on licences used for content released under OpenAIRE needs to be established.